|Semester 2 2024-25

 Contemporary developments regarding relational and service-driven marketing practices, service eco-systems and the ‘customer journey’.

-The longer-term nature of marketing relationships, both along the supply chain and with internal and external customers and publics.
+The longer-term nature of marketing and service relationships, both within supply chain networks and with internal and external customers and publics.

 The ability to challenge narrow definitions of marketing and to critically revisit many of the core concepts of marketing itself.